 The photo shows Forest standing in a living room with Robin Webster, a leader of Word of Faith Fellowship in Spindale in Rutherford County, about 70 miles west of Charlotte.
 Word of Faith has come under scrutiny in recent months after 43 former members told the Associated Press that church members try to expel demons using “blasting” prayers where congregants were smacked, choked, punched and thrown to the floor.

-A former member is suing the church, saying that five church leaders blasted him for two hours to try to expel his “homosexual demons.”
+A former member has brought attention to the church, saying that five church leaders blasted him for two hours to try to expel his “homosexual demons.”
 The AP also reported the church has brought people from Brazil who say they were forced to work at the church or at senior church leaders’ businesses.

 Webster is the daughter of church founder Jane Whaley and wife of Frank Webster, a church leader and lawyer who served as a western N.C. district attorney until he was accused of helping derail investigations into the church.